Robin Gibb

 Gibb was born at the Jane Crookall Maternity Home, Douglas on the Isle of Man, to English parents, Hugh and Barbara Gibb; the family later moved to Manchester for three years (where Andy was born) before settling in Redcliffe, just north of Brisbane, Australia.
 Gibb began his career as part of the family trio (Barry-Maurice-Robin).
 When the group found their first success, they returned to England, where they achieved worldwide fame.
 In 2002, the Bee Gees were appointed as CBEs for their "contribution to music".
 However, investiture at Buckingham Palace was delayed until 2004.

 With record sales estimated in excess of 200 million, the Bee Gees became one of the most successful pop groups of all time.
 Music historian Paul Gambaccini described Gibb as "one of the major figures in the history of British music" and "one of the best white soul voices ever" owing to his distinctive vibrato-laden soulful voice.
 From 2008 to 2011, Gibb was president of the UK-based Heritage Foundation, which honours figures in British culture.
 After a career touching six decades, Gibb last performed on stage in February 2012 supporting injured British servicemen at a charity concert at the London Palladium.
-After numerous health problems in his final years, including a battle with colorectal cancer, Gibb died in May 2012 at the age of 62 from liver and kidney failure.
+After numerous health problems in his final years, including colorectal cancer, Gibb died in May 2012 at the age of 62 from liver and kidney failure.

 Biography from the Wikipedia article Robin Gibb.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.